Call: (888) 454-7015

 The weather in November is a lot like Florida, with 5-20 knot trade winds and temperatures averaging 83°F. There’s very little rain this time of year.
 Average water temperature is 79 °F. Tidal range is up to 3.5 feet.
 Waters are the most amazing shade of turquoise.
 Beautiful reefs teeming with colorful fish in shallow waters provide superb snorkeling.
 Lovely anchorages with miles of sandy beaches and quaint villages beckon each evening with places to explore and dine ashore or just relax aboard under a canopy of stars as the sun sets.

-Those of you who have sailed with Nate and Heather Atwater on many other Colgate Sailing Adventures Flotilla Cruises, know how caring and organized these two special sailors are.
+Those of you who have sailed with Nate and Heather Atwater on many other Colgate Sailing Adventures® Flotilla Cruises, know how caring and organized these two special sailors are.
 The photo at right was taken in the Bahamas on one of the many cruises they have hosted.
 Lifetime sailors, the Atwaters will again lead this cruise and make sure you see all the highlights, including a cadre of pigs swimming off Staniel Cay.
 When most have signed up, Nate will assign crews to each boat based on the Required Flotilla Cruise Resume.
-Send this in as soon as you sign up for our Bahamas sailing adventure, please!
+Click on the link below and send this in as soon as you sign up for our Bahamas sailing adventure, please!

 This is an easy cruise to get to as there are many flights from the U.S. into Nassau’s Lynden Pindling International Airport (NAS).
 Then it’s only a 30-minute transfer to The Moorings/Sunsail base at Hurricane Hole on Paradise Islands by taxi.
 If you want to go early and stay ashore in a hotel while exploring Nassau, a list of hotels near the base will also be available in the Handbook.
 The itinerary for this cruise will be given to you by the Atwaters after they meet with base managers.
 Here are some of the anchorages and cays you may visit during your Bahamas sailing adventure.